zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/tfm/tfm.md

 ---
 [Trusted Firmware-M](https://www.trustedfirmware.org/projects/tf-m/) (TF-M) implements the Secure Processing Environment (SPE) for Armv8-M, Armv8.1-M architectures.
 It is the platform security architecture reference implementation aligning with [PSA Certified](https://www.psacertified.org/) guidelines.

-You willbuild the supplied reference examples, and run them on the [Corstone-300](https://developer.arm.com/Processors/Corstone-300) Fixed Virtual Platform (FVP).
+You will build the supplied reference examples, and run them on the [Corstone-300](https://developer.arm.com/Processors/Corstone-300) Fixed Virtual Platform (FVP).

 These instructions assume an Ubuntu Linux host machine, or use of [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware).